 This accommodation does not have any available rooms

 Lower Blackaton cottage has five bedrooms, sleeping nine to twelve people, making it the perfect place for family and other gatherings, an ideal base for walkers, and a relaxing setting for those who just want to enjoy the peace and quiet of Dartmoor.
 It was once part of a settlement with several other buildings, of which two barns have survived.
-One of these, originally an older longhouse, can be rented with the house as a workshop or small conference venue, or for special meals and celebrations, or just as an extra indoor space with table tennis.
-There is a walled garden and picnic area are in the ruins of another longhouse or shippen.
+One of these, originally an older longhouse, can be rented with the house for workshops, small conferences, for special meals and celebrations, or just as an extra indoor space with table tennis.
+There is a walled garden and picnic area in the ruins of another longhouse or shippen.
 The house, surviving barns and ruin are all Grade 2 Listed.

 A granite porch opens into a book-lined hall, the original cross passage.
 To one side of the hall is the kitchen with Aga and farmhouse table.
 To the other side of the hall two steps lead down into the former shippen or animal barn, now a triple-aspect living room with three south-facing windows, wood burner, TV and DVD player, piano, bookshelves, and a door to the main staircase.
 Beyond the kitchen is a secondary staircase and a smaller sitting room.